 As part of its EEO Policy, ADCS prohibits conduct that constitutes or could lead or contribute to harassment because of an individual’s race or color, religion or creed, alienage or citizenship status, sex (including pregnancy), national origin, age, sexual orientation, gender identity or expression, disability, marital status, domestic partnership status, genetic information or predisposing genetic characteristics, military status, domestic violence victim status, arrest or pre-employment conviction record, or any other characteristic protected by law.
 Examples of such conduct include, but are not limited to:

-• ethnic slurs;
+use of ADCS computers (including via the Internet) or ADCS’s e-mail system to view or distribute offensive communications; and/or

-• use of ADCS computers (including via the Internet) or ADCS’s e-mail system to view or distribute offensive communications; and/or
+ethnic slurs;

-• threatening, intimidating, or hostile acts directed at a particular race, sex (including transgender) or religious group or directed at an individual because of his or her sexual orientation, color or ethnicity.
+threatening, intimidating, or hostile acts directed at a particular race, sex (including transgender) or religious group or directed at an individual because of his or her sexual orientation, color or ethnicity.

 Harassment does not require intent to offend.
 Thus, inappropriate conduct or language meant as a joke, a prank, or even a compliment can lead or contribute to harassment.